 Avoid Overtrading

-Excessive activity—often fueled by fear or greed—raises costs and invites impulsive decisions.
-Overtrading typically breaks risk rules and drifts from the plan, increasing losses.
-Stick to well‑defined setups, accept periods of low opportunity, and protect your focus.
+Excessive activity—often driven by fear or greed—can raise costs and encourage impulsive changes.
+Overtrading typically violates risk rules and leads traders away from the setups their strategy depends on.
+Stick to well-defined conditions, accept that there will be quieter periods, and protect your attention.

 The Importance of Risk Management

-Risk management is the hallmark of a professional trader.
-Its purpose is simple: keep losses small and survivable so winners can do the heavy lifting.
-In crypto, that also means planning for violent price swings, thin liquidity and slippage, exchange outages, hacks and account takeovers, sudden regulatory changes, and the temptation to trade emotionally or add leverage at the worst time.
-Beyond position sizing and diversification, professionals commonly use predefined stop-loss levels, limit orders to control entry quality, minimum risk-to-reward rules, maximum daily or weekly loss limits, and routines like pre-trade checklists to prevent impulsive decisions.
-As Warren Buffett famously said: “Rule No. 1: Never lose money.
+Risk management is a defining feature of professional trading.
+The purpose is straightforward: keep losses small and survivable so winning trades can outweigh losing ones over time.
+In crypto, “survivable” also means accounting for fast price swings, thin liquidity and slippage, exchange outages, hacks and account takeovers, sudden regulatory changes, and the temptation to trade emotionally or add leverage at the wrong time.
+Beyond position sizing and diversification, many professionals use predefined stop-loss levels, limit orders to control entry quality, minimum risk-to-reward requirements, maximum daily or weekly loss limits, and pre-trade checklists to reduce impulsive decisions.
+As Warren Buffett put it: “Rule No. 1: Never lose money.
 Rule No. 2: Never forget Rule No. 1.”

 Discipline is a risk tool: follow your rules, cap downside on every position, and judge your edge over many trades—not a single win or loss.